 "Then, why don't we go put our stuff down and hit the slopes?"
 Sonoko asked, glancing around the group.
 "Maybe we can find a cute ski instructor for you to hang out with to make Shinichi-kun jealous~" She suggested, leaning on Ran's shoulder a bit, a playful look crossing her face.

-Conan twitched a bit at the suggestion, and was secretly pleased when Ran, a bundle of nerves, blew off the offer, much to Sonoko's great disappointment.
+Conan twitched a bit at the suggestion, and was secretly pleased when Ran, a bundle of nerves, blew of the offer, much to Sonoko's great disappointment.
+No doubt Sonoko would go about finding one for herself though- it was easy to forget she was dating someone herself, at times.

 "Then, we'll meet up back in the lodge around..."
 Ran paused briefly, to glance at her watch.
 "Let's see, around twelve thirty.
 That should give us plenty of time to get some lunch when they serve it at one."
 She said, before glancing down at Conan.
 "Will you be alright with Hattori-kun, Conan-kun?"
 She asked him, leaning down a little bit in order to make better eye contact.

-"Mm!"
+"Yes!"
 Conan nodded, grateful that he would be sharing a room with Heiji.
-Trying to act like a proper little kid all the time could get rather tiring.
+Trying to act like a proper little kid all the time could get rather exhausting.
 "It'll be fun to talk with Heiji-niichan!"

 As they were putting their things away, Heiji couldn't help but let out a big yawn, catching Conan's attention.